Introduction to GKE on Bare Metal

 Create a Google Cloud project

 For this quickstart, create a new Google Cloud project that organizes all your Google Cloud resources.
-To create a cluster in Anthos clusters on bare metal, you need a Google Cloud project in which your account has the Owner role.
+To create a cluster in GKE on Bare Metal, you need a Google Cloud project in which your account has the Owner role.

 See Create and manage projects for details.